 Rational Cybersecurity at RSA: The Human Element

 “We need to change our cyber security story from one of technical conflict – with business leaders on the sidelines – to one with users and the business as central characters.”
-As the author of the upcoming book Rational Cybersecurity for the Business, RSA CEO Rohit Ghai’s core conference message was music to my ears.
+As the author of the upcoming book Rational Cybersecurity for Business, RSA CEO Rohit Ghai’s core conference message was music to my ears.
 So what better time than now – as the human element finds its day in the sun – to kick off the first of a series of posts I plan to showcase more than 50 Keys to Business Alignment from the book.

 Key #1 for Cybersecurity-Business Alignment

-Rational Cybersecurity for the Business (announced here) takes care of the organizational alignment part of the Human Element.
+Rational Cybersecurity for Business (announced here) takes care of the organizational alignment part of the Human Element.
 It provides more than 50 specific keys to alignment within the book’s six Priority Focus areas of Risk Management, Control Baseline, Security Culture, IT and Security Implication, Access Control, and Cyber-Resilience.